umtymn/umtymn/README.md

 Hi there 👋,

-I am Ümit, I am a Full-Stack Webdeveloper.
+I am Ümit, I am a Full-Stack Web Developer.

 I'm an ambitious developer with a passion for software and technology.
 I'm very eager to learn new technologies.
 I'm trying to master the language structure and capabilities of Javascript and I am currently learning Java.
 As a solution-oriented person, I like to research and share.